alerta/alerta-docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Alerta : Monitoring Tool
+Alerta monitoring system
 ========================

-Alerta accepts alerts from any monitoring system, correlates and deduplicates them, and then presents them via a web console.
+Alerta accepts alerts from any monitoring system, correlates and de-duplicates them, and then presents them via an API.
+A web console and a command-line tool are used for visualisation and operational tasks.

+There is a standard alert format that all systems need to support

 Alert format::